Make Thyme Tea for freediving and boosting your immunity.

 Dry Thyme

 I typically use 1 teaspoon of Dried Thyme for a cup of tea.
-Place herbs in a tea strainer and pour boiled water in your favourite and brew for 3-5 min.
+Place herbs in a tea strainer pour boiled water in your favourite and brew for 3-5 min.

 Powder Thyme